AP source: NFL fines Ravens $250,000 for COVID violations

 New England and Tennessee previously were fined $350,000 but did not have a draft choice taken away.

-The Ravens’ punishment was first reported by NFL Network.
+The Ravens’ fine was first reported by NFL Network.

 More AP NFL: https://apnews.com/NFL and https://twitter.com/AP_NFL